Last Updated on August 6, 2022

 Mines of Spain Recreation Area – Hiking

 The Mines of Spain have an historical significance in Dubuque, it was where early inhabitants first settled in the area.
 Dubuque was once a huge lead mining community which is where the park gets its name from.
-Julien Dubuque lead this and his monument and burial site can be reached by a hiking trail.
+Julien Dubuque lead this and his monument and burial site can be reached by a hiking trail (this is a popular Dubuque attraction).
 The Mines of Spain is now a recreational area complete with picnic benches, canoe launching areas and 10 hiking trails totalling 15 miles that have different levels of difficulty.

-I share information on 3 of the trails in my post: ‘Can You Believe That Iowa Looks Like THIS‘.
+I share information on 3 of the trails in my post: ‘Hiking The Mines of Spain, Dubuque‘.
 My favourite so far is the Horseshoe Bluff Trail!

 Crystal Lake Caves – Explore